fyngyrz/slacker/README.md

-If you decide to turn on debugging \(see the options at the top of the source code\), `slacking.py` can record various things to a file called `slacking.txt` in the CGI directory.
-You'll probably have to manually create the file and set it's permissions so that it can be written to, as well as \(hopefully temporarily\) setting your CGI directory to be likewise writable.
-A better choice is to change the file to a location elsewhere with the correct permissions.
-I've left it this way to  keep it simple.
-I figure if you're going to be debugging, you're sharp enough to change the file.
-See the **record\(\)** procedure in `slacking.py` to make the change.
+If you decide to turn on debugging \(see the options at the top of the source code\), `slacking.py` can record various things to a file called `slacking.txt` in the directory set by the WWRITE config variable.
+There are four operating modes; normal, logging on, act-as-BOT, and logging + act-as-BOT.

-If you need to debug something, you might consider submitting any changes you find are required back to the repo so I can improve `slacking.py`.
+If find you need to debug something, you might consider submitting any changes you think are required back to the repo so I can improve `slacking.py`.